UPDATED MAY 4, 2020

 The powers of a discovery Referee are limited to those granted by statutory authority and cannot be extended by a court order.

-A. Discovery Matters California Rule of Court Rule 3.922(e) (pdf) grants the discovery Referee authority to set the date, time, and place for all hearings determined by the Referee to be necessary, to direct the issuance of subpoenas, to preside over hearings, to take evidence and to rule on objections, motions, and other requests made during the course of the hearing.
+A. Discovery Matters California Rules of Court, Rule 3.922) grants the discovery Referee authority to set the date, time, and place for all hearings determined by the Referee to be necessary, to direct the issuance of subpoenas, to preside over hearings, to take evidence and to rule on objections, motions, and other requests made during the course of the hearing.

-D. Mediation CRC 3.920 (pdf) states, “A court must not use the reference procedure under Code of Civil Procedure Section 639 to appoint a person to conduct a mediation.”
+D. Mediation California Rules of Court, Rule 3.920 states, “A court must not use the reference procedure under Code of Civil Procedure Section 639 to appoint a person to conduct a mediation.”
 The Fourth District Court of Appeals in Jeld-Wen v.
 Superior Court (2007) 146 Cal.
 App.
-4th 536 (pdf) ruled that the trial court lacked authority to order parties in a complex civil action to attend and pay for private mediation because such an order conflicted with the statutory scheme pertaining to mediation as set forth in the Civil Action Mediation Program, C.C.P.
-Section 1775 (pdf) et seq., which emphasized the voluntary nature of mediation.
+4th 536 (pdf) ruled that the trial court lacked authority to order parties in a complex civil action to attend and pay for private mediation because such an order conflicted with the statutory scheme pertaining to mediation as set forth in the Civil Action Mediation Program, C.C.P. §1775 et seq., which emphasized the voluntary nature of mediation.

 VI.
 DISCOVERY REFEREE’S REPORT

-A. Recommendations Due C.C.P.
-643(a) and (c) (pdf) require the Referee’s to file with the court and serve on the parties a written report within 20 days after completion of the hearing.
+A. Recommendations Due Code of Civil Procedure §643(a) and (c) require the Referee’s to file with the court and serve on the parties a written report within 20 days after completion of the hearing.
 The report shall include a recommendation on the following:

 1. The merits of the any disputed issue;

 2. A statement of the total hours spent and the total fees charged by the Referee; and

 3. Allocation of payment of the Referee fees.

 Remember, the referee’s report is advisory and not determinative.
 [C.C.P. §644]